Cubs' Addison Russell calls wife abuse allegation 'false'

 Spokesman Patrick Courtney says MLB is looking into the situation.
 Chicago Police Department spokesman Anthony Guglielmi says the department “does not have any current investigation” into Russell or allegations of domestic violence.

+Russell’s comments to him after Wednesday’s game were “very consistent” with the statement he issued, Epstein said.
+Epstein added that the Cubs also reached out to Melisa Russell, though he would not provide any more details on that.

+Addison Russell made the NL All-Star team last season and helped the Cubs win their first World Series championship since 1908.
+But he has struggled this year.

-An All-Star last season, Russell is batting just .209 with three homers and 19 RBIs this year.
+Russell is batting .209 with three homers and 19 RBIs.
+One of the game’s best defensive shortstops, he has also had some lapses in the field.

+Maddon has been using Javier Baez more at shortstop lately in part so Russell and hitting coach John Mallee can work on his swing without him having to worry about playing that day.
+The manager had also sensed something was weighing on him.

+“Sometimes, things bother you,” Maddon said.
+“I just knew that his game was off for a particular reason.
+But away from the field, I had no clue.”

 —

-Note: This story has been updated to correct the spelling of Melisa Russell throughout.